gomorpheus/morpheus-docs/administration/integrations/chef.rst

 #.
 Select Integration Type "Chef"
 #.
 Populate the following fields:

-   * Name: Name of the Chef Integration in {morpheus}
+   * Name: Name of the Chef Integration in |morpheus|
    * Chef Endpoint: url of chef server api endpoint in https://api.example.com format.
 Do not add /organization/xxxx here, which is populated in the Chef Organization field
    * Chef Version: 12.3.0 by default, can be changed to use a different/more recent version of chef
    * Chef Organization: Chef Server Organization